How To Create A Weekly Schedule Template

 You should be able to figure out that employee’s schedule for the next week in 30 seconds or less.
 If you can’t do that, your template needs to be simplified.

 The easiest way to create your own simple employee schedule template, like the one shown above, is to use Microsoft Excel or another spreadsheet program.
-It may take a bit of time to get everything exactly the way you need it, but once it’s done, the scheduling process will be much simpler going forward.
+It may take a bit of time to get everything exactly the way you need it, but the scheduling process will be simpler going forward.

 There are hundreds of templates online, and a simple search for “employee schedule template” will reveal a number of useful options.
 Most will need to be modified to best suit your needs.
 Here’s how to do that.